Containers

 property on the pagination object is set to true, you know there are more containers in the database that have not been returned to you.
 The pagination object also has a page

 property indicating your current offset and a limit property.
+The total_count property in pagination returns the the total number of containers in the database.

 By default the page